Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Why You’ll Actually Make These Thai Peanut Chicken Wraps

-- 25 minutes start to finish – and that’s if you’re moving slow.
+• 25 minutes from start to finish—and that’s if you’re moving slow.

-- Meal prep friendly – make the parts ahead, assemble when hungry.
+• Meal prep friendly—make the parts ahead and assemble when hungry.

 What Makes These Different From Other Wraps?

 I’ve tried so many wrap recipes over the years.
-Most of them?
+Over the years, I’ve experimented with numerous wrap recipes.
 Meh.
 Either they’re soggy by lunchtime, or they taste like cardboard, or they’re just… boring.

 These are different.
 Here’s why.